Food Tours in Japan :

 Geting around Maebashi

 The places featured here on this page and tourist attractions in Maebashi are scattered around the city, mostly reachable by car or bus.
-The suburban bus is served from Maebashi Station, and on-demand bus and taxi services are available from some stations on the Jomo Railway, the local train running through rice fields and cross the city west to east.
+The suburban bus service is available from Maebashi Station, and on-demand bus and taxi services are available from some stations on the Jomo Railway, the local train running through rice fields and cross the city west to east.
 Be sure and find which station to get off and to take the bus for your destination.
 The suggestion is that visiting the tourist information office at Maebashi Station before starting your travel.